Readying your resume for an executive job search?

 4 – Have you been able to write (not just talk) about yourself effectively?

 Many people can tell a colorful story of their achievements and career high points – but only if asked probing questions, and only in talking through their stories.
+(This is why I interview executive clients and take copious notes.)

 5 – Are you up to speed on trends in executive resume writing?